ia74/roomba_rest980/README.md

 - rest980
   - If you don't have it yet, don't worry; this guide will show you how to add it.
 - Rooms mapped/setup in iRobot app
-  - Note that everytime you remap and a room changes, it's ID may change (local users)!
+  - Local users: Note that everytime you remap, room IDs will need to be re-setup.
 - Knowledge of your Roomba and rest980 servers' IPs

 > I recommend that you use [https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card) as this is almost done being integrated with it.
-> The only feature that requires testing is the selection of rooms (is separate from using the switch-based built in).
+> The only feature that requires testing is the selection of rooms (is separate from using the select-based built in).

 ## Step 1: Setting up rest980: Grab Robot Credentials